 Mass layoffs have unfortunately become an economic reality during the COVID-19 pandemic.
 Employees should know, however, that federal and New York employment laws can provide important rights for employees who lose their jobs in a mass layoff.

 The federal Worker Adjustment and Retraining Notification (WARN) Act protects employees of a business with 100 or more full-time workers.
 An employer who conducts a mass layoff (generally defined as laying off 500 workers or 1/3 of a worksite) must give employees 60 days’ notice.
 In other words, the paychecks cannot stop tomorrow; they must continue for 60 days.
 And, if they do, the employee has the right to bring a lawsuit in federal court.

-The New York WARN Act goes further and providers additional protections: It applies to business with 50 or more New York workers and kicks in when a closing or layoff affects 25 workers or 1/3 of all workers at a work site.
+The New York WARN Act goes further and providers additional protections: It applies to businesses with 50 or more New York workers and kicks in when closing or layoff affects 25 workers or 1/3 of all workers at a worksite.
 In addition, the New York WARN Act requires that an employer provide 90 days’ notice of a layoff.